Columbia Southern University History

 In 2003, CSU expanded its international offerings by being one of the first U.S. universities to offer a hybrid (online and classroom) degree program in Vietnam.
 The opportunity to earn an MBA degree was offered in Hanoi and Ho Chi Minh City.

-Between 2002 and 2004, CSU expanded its degree offerings to include associate degrees and six new majors and launched the learning partnership program.
-This program would allow businesses, municipalities, organizations and corporations to partner with CSU and receive benefits such as tuition discount, application fee waivers, and later scholarship opportunities, for employees/members and their spouses and children.
+Between 2002 and 2004, CSU expanded its degree offerings to include associate degrees and six new bachelor degree majors and launched the learning partnership program.
+This program provided opportunities for businesses, municipalities, organizations and corporations to partner with CSU and receive benefits such as tuition discounts, application fee waivers, and scholarship opportunities, for employees/members and their spouses and children.

 As growth continued, CSU moved into a new facility in 2005 on Canal Road in Orange Beach, Alabama.
 However, this news was soon overshadowed by great sadness to CSU as Robert Mayes, Sr., passed away after a lengthy illness on September 26, 2005.
 He was succeeded as president by his son, Robert Mayes, Jr.

 In 2006, CSU continued to grow as CSU’s student body reached 6,700 active students.
 Soon, additional staff members were added, and CSU’s one-year old facility began to rapidly approach capacity.
 In addition, CSU was reaccredited by the Distance Education and Training Council with very high praise from the accreditation team.
 CSU was also honored by being selected among the first group of colleges and universities to be accepted into the Air Force Academic Institution Portal and into the U.S. Army’s Centralized Tuition Assistance Management (CTAM) program, GoArmyEd.

-On January 8, 2010, Waldorf University, a private undergraduate liberal arts college in Iowa, was purchased and became CSU’s sister university.
+On January 8, 2010, Waldorf College, a private undergraduate liberal arts college in Iowa, was purchased and became CSU’s sister college.
 CSU’s active student count at the end of 2010 was 25,291.
 In 2011, CSU’s program in Vietnam became the first distance learning program to be accredited by the Vietnam Ministry of Education and Training.